jreeee/dotfiles/README.md

 **misc**

-right now it's rather empty, and rhe folders are self explanatory
+right now it's rather empty, and the folders are self explanatory

 - `plymouth/` includes a boot theme called `nerv10` which is based on **[this](https://aur.archlinux.org/packages/plymouth-theme-arch10/)** made by  **[Mauro A. Meloni](https://maurom.com/)** (i basically just slapped a downscaled logo on there).